 Barbara Gallina is Associate Professor of Dependable Software Engineering at Mälardalen University.
-Currently, she is Vice-chair of the security subgourp within EWICS and member of IEEE SMC Technical Committee on Homeland Security (TCHS).
+Currently, she is Vice-chair of the security subgroup within EWICS and member of IEEE SMC Technical Committee on Homeland Security (TCHS).
 Within AMASS, a large EU-ECSEL funded project, she is playing various roles: technical manager at the global level, work package leader, task leader, and land coordinator.
 She was also the leader of the dependability-related work packages in the EU-Artemis funded SafeCer and CONCERTO projects.
 She has been visiting researcher at Scania AB, via the SSF-SM14-0013 grant.
-She has been member of several program committees related to dependability such as SafeComp, ISSRE, EDCC, COMPSAC, QUORS, WoSoCER, SASSUR, ReSACI, ISSA.
+She has been member of several program committees related to dependability such as SAFECOMP, ISSRE, EDCC, COMPSAC, LADC, ICSRS, QUORS, WoSoCER, SASSUR, ReSACI, ISSA, ASCS, DeCPS.

 She got a M.Sc. in Computer Engineering and a II-level Master in IT, both from Politecnico di Milano (Italy).
 She got her PhD in Computer Science from the University of Luxembourg (Luxembourg).